mrrusof/mrrusof.github.io/_posts/2016-06-17-why-does-heap-work.markdown

 Despite its virtues, it is not evident why Heap's algorithm constructs all permutations.
 [Heap](#heap) did give a reason why his algorithm works, but did not explain the reason.
-Popular references on the Internet do not provide an explanation either.
+Popular references on the Internet like [Wikipedia](https://en.wikipedia.org/wiki/Heap%27s_algorithm) do not provide an explanation either.
+A thorough search reveals [Eric Martin's lecture notes on Heap's algorithm](#martin).
+The notes explain Heap's algorithm using a formal approach.
+This article explains Heap's algorithm by example.

 If we understand why Heap's algorithm works, we might understand other problems like how to modify Heap's algorithm to distribute work amongst several parallel jobs or compute only relevant permutations efficiently.

 # How does Heap's algorithm work?

-For an input sequence of $$n$$ elements, Heap's algorithm applies a sequence of $$n! - 1$$ swaps to produce the remaining $$n! - 1$$ permutations.
+For an input sequence of $@n@$ elements, Heap's algorithm applies a sequence of $@n! - 1@$ swaps to produce the remaining $@n! - 1@$ permutations.
 For example, for sequence `123`, Heap's algorithm applies the following 5 swaps.

 {% highlight asciidoc %}